 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Group's exposure to foreign currency risk arises primarily from loans to a related party that is denominated in USD, which differs from the functional currency of the Company.
+The Group's exposure to foreign currency risk arises primarily from loans to an associate (2020: a related party) that is denominated in USD, which differs from the functional currency of the Company.